+While talking regarding couples people generally have used the word partner.
+But under the rule, you too can be a partner if you’re not married.
 It’s called acting in a “cohabitation-like relationship” when you live with others without getting married (you may call it a common-law marriage).
 If you do this, the law usually looks after a certain amount of time at you as a partner.

 If you want to learn more about common law, see this article.